Han1-Chri5/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-Script that changes the owner of a file to a different user 4-Script that creates an empty file
-5-Script that adds the execute permission to the owner of a file
+5-Script that adds the execute permission to the owner of a file 6-Script that adds multiple specified permissions to specified users